g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

       2 Mar  6 15:14:24 CSPF: computation result accepted
       1 Mar  6 15:14:22 Originate Call
 ```
-We can see that this LSP is using the Bypass->10.200.0.1 LSP!
-In other words, the R1 is considering the link to R2 as PLR, and to protect this LSPs, in fail case this LSP will be encapsulated in this Bypass LSP.
-We can see the path of the Bypass->10.200.0.1 in the output too.
+R1 is protecting the link to R2 by encapsulating the traffic in the Bypass->10.200.0.1 LSP.

-Now, let's check a LSP with the node-link-protection.
+Now, checking node-link-protection:
 ```
 root@R3> show rsvp session name R3-R8-A extensive
 Ingress RSVP: 6 sessions